Skip to main content

 For instance, the way the body processes carbohydrates, fats, and proteins is heavily influenced by hormones like insulin, glucagon, and cortisol.
 Insulin facilitates the uptake of glucose from the bloodstream into cells for energy or storage.
 Glucagon acts antagonistically, raising blood glucose levels when they fall too low.

-Cortisol, a stress hormone, influences glucose metabolism and can contribute to when chronically elevated.
+Cortisol, a stress hormone, influences glucose metabolism and can contribute to insulin resistance when chronically elevated.
 A sustained imbalance in these metabolic regulators can contribute to conditions such as type 2 diabetes, obesity, and chronic inflammatory states.

 Understanding the interplay between these systems is paramount.
 Nutritional choices provide the raw materials and signals for metabolic processes, while hormonal balance ensures these processes run optimally.
 When these two elements are harmonized, the body’s capacity for self-regulation and resilience is significantly enhanced, allowing individuals to experience a renewed sense of vitality and functional capacity.